sktime/pytorch-forecasting/.github/ISSUE_TEMPLATE.md

 ```

 Paste the command(s) you ran and the output.
+Including a link to a colab notebook will speed up issue resolution.
 If there was a crash, please include the traceback here.
+The code used to initialize the TimeSeriesDataSet and model should be also included.